gregmccord/conference-tickets/README.md

 ## Author

 I am the sole coder for this project.
+CSS stylings are intended to replicate the challenge solution but were created by me.
 All visual assets were provided by Frontend Mentor.